Cycymomo/nexma/README.md

     ❯ cd server/prisma && prisma token

-Deploy `prisma` (when you make change to your data structure.
-Prisma server must running)
+Deploy `prisma` (when you make change to your data structure, to update database.
+Prisma server must be running)

-    ❯ cd server/prisma && prisma deploy
+    ❯ npm run deploy-prisma:dev

+## Release
+Make sure you have a `.env.prod` file for prisma and env variables set

+    ❯ cp server/prisma/.env.example server/prisma/.env.prod

+Then, release `prisma` / `client` and `server` in prod

+    ❯ npm run release